halkyonio/operator/README.md

 spring-boot   spring-boot             2m19s   dev    Ready
 ```

-When, the DevExp operator will read the content of the Custom Resource `Component`, then it will create several K8s resources that you can discover if you execute the following command
+When, the Halkyon operator will read the content of the Custom Resource `Component`, then it will create several K8s resources that you can discover if you execute the following command
 ```bash
 kubectl get pods,services,deployments,pvc -n demo
 NAME                              READY   STATUS    RESTARTS   AGE